 Testimonial: “… We are grateful to Mr. Strom for solving this difficult case.
 The money changed our lives and we took our first vacation as a family in 10 years…” ~ Mr. M

 Mr. J was a union painter that was working at the International Mercantile Exchange in Chicago.
 While painting, Mr. J sustained a dime sized laceration on his outer bicep from a rusty nail that was sticking out from the wall.
 Thinking nothing of the small cut Mr. J continued his work.
 Excited to have finished his job at the end of the week, he planned a getaway to Florida.
 Upon his return from Florida, Mr. J was suffering from flu like symptoms.
 That same day he checked himself into a hospital in Kankakee.
 After extensive medical testing, Mr. J was diagnosed with sepsis.
 Unfortunately, ten days after his accident Mr. J passed away while being transported to Loyola Medical Center in Maywood, IL.

 Challenge: To prove that the dime shaped laceration Mr. J sustained while working was the cause of his death.

 Solution: To establish that the small dime sized laceration could provide a port (opening) for the infection to gain access to Mr. J’s body and attack his organs.
-In order to develop this case, Strom & Associates hired a renowned pathology expert from Northwestern Medical School.
+In order to develop this case, Strom Yen Injury Attorneys hired a renowned pathology expert from Northwestern Medical School.
 Working with the pathologist, and investigating tissue samples, we were able to establish that the small opening from the laceration was a port that allowed the sepsis to enter his body.